vuejs-translations/docs-cs/src/guide/best-practices/security.md

 ## Backend Coordination {#backend-coordination}

 HTTP security vulnerabilities, such as cross-site request forgery (CSRF/XSRF) and cross-site script inclusion (XSSI), are primarily addressed on the backend, so they aren't a concern of Vue's.
-However, it's still a good idea to communicate with your backend team to learn how to best interact with their API, e.g., by submitting CSRF tokens with form submissions.
+However, it's still a good idea to communicate with your backend team to learn how to best interact with their API, např., by submitting CSRF tokens with form submissions.

 ## Server-Side Rendering (SSR) {#server-side-rendering-ssr}